liuyx599/NeuProofreader/README.md

 # NeuProofreader
-NeuProofreader:An Interactive Neuron Proofreading System with Algorithmic Prompts for Connectomics
+NeuProofreader: An Interactive Neuron Proofreading System with Algorithmic Prompts for Connectomics